 Upon admission to the PRTM graduate program, students will receive a designated temporary academic advisor who will assist in class selection during the student's first year in the program.
 That person is typically assigned based on a mutual fit of research interests, as identified during the admissions process.
 That advisor can also serve as the chair of the student's thesis and/or dissertation committee.
-Any full-time faculty member of the PRTM department can serve as an advisor for a graduate student.
+Any full-time, tenure-track faculty member with graduate faculty status within the PRTM department can serve as an advisor for a graduate student.